Mortgage commitment letter: Your key to securing a home loan

 A mortgage commitment letter is an official document issued by your lender, signifying a commitment to provide you with a loan for a specific amount.
 It acts as something of an affirmation, indicating that your loan application has passed the lender’s scrutiny.
-Obtaining a mortgage commitment letter may elevate your position as a buyer by signaling to sellers your genuine intent to purchase the property and that you have the financial support to move forward.
+Obtaining a commitment letter may elevate your position as a buyer by signaling to sellers your genuine intent to purchase the property and that you have the financial support to move forward.

-What’s in a mortgage commitment letter?
+What’s included in a mortgage commitment letter?

 Although mortgage letters vary between lenders in their language and structure, a standard mortgage commitment letter typically includes a few key details: